NVIDIA/NeMo/README.md

  - Since the HP search tool uses the minimum number of nodes necessary to save compute and time, the result might vary slightly when increasing the node count for these models.
-This value can be overriden using the `override_search_num_nodes` parameter, but increasing the node count will make the search slower and more costly.
+This value can be overriden using the `override_search_num_nodes` parameter, but increasing the node count will make the search somewhat more costly.
  - If one of the optimal configs is very close to 100% GPU memory utilization, it is possible that the full training job will crash due to a memory spike.
 We recommend using a config that keeps the memory usage under 98% to avoid this issue.
 To save some memory, the recommendation is to try